 The First Qin Emperor of China

 Qin Shihuangdi is the first historical figure of great significance in China.
-Despite the distant date, many of his initiatives still remain in place today.
+Despite the distant date, many of his initiatives remain in place today.
 His chief achievement was the first unification of China under one man.
-At the age of 13 he became king of the Qin (the western-most kingdom of the Warring States) and inherited his father's zeal for conquest.
+At the age of 13 he had become king of the Qin (the western-most kingdom of the Warring States) and inherited his father's zeal for conquest.

-King Zheng was a dictatorial and harsh ruler following the Legalist philosophy.
-Broadly speaking the Legalist scheme raised the Emperor above all others, who are deemed prone to evil, he ruled absolutely and all had to obey his commands, they had no rights other than those he gave them.
+King Zheng was a dictatorial and harsh ruler who followed the Legalist philosophy.
+In rough terms Legalism raised the Emperor above all others, who are deemed prone to evil, he ruled absolutely and all had to obey his commands, they had no rights other than those he gave them.
 He mobilized the people of Qin into forced labor for his many projects and in 11 years had swallowed up the other states of the former Zhou empire to form the 'nation' of China for the first time.
 To keep the peace he held hostages from the defeated royal families and melted down the bronze weapons of all the armies into huge bells and statues.
-By relocating the feudal lords and kings he broke their power and imposed direct Imperial rule in its place.
-Even surrendering to him was no guarantee of survival, more than a million opponents died in his ruthless conquests.
-During the Qin dynasty he re-engineered the existing walls defending individual kingdoms into one Great Wall for the whole nation.
+By kidnapping the feudal lords and kings he broke their power and imposed direct Imperial rule.
+Even surrender was no guarantee of survival, more than a million opponents died in his ruthless conquests.
+During the Qin dynasty he re-engineered the existing walls defending individual kingdoms into one Great Wall for the united nation.
 He sought to wipe out history by burning any books that conflicted with his Legalist philosophy including those of Confucius.
 His approach was to start a new system from scratch, ignoring all that had gone before.
 To even mention historical events in conversation was a serious offense.
 However it must be said that some of these allegations made in the succeeding dynasties, with some vindictiveness, are not backed up by hard facts.
 When the Qin dynasty fell, the vast Imperial library was burned to the ground doing far more destruction to literature than Qin Shihuangdi ever did.
 The fragments of books that escaped burning proved a rich area of study for subsequent scholars who tried to piece together the originals.
 He standardized weights, measures, roads, and the Chinese script.
-The long history of the written Chinese language had created dozens of different ways of writing each character, the Emperor ordered his minister Li Si to bring in standardization.
-To ensure adoption of the new standard script, books written using the old scripts were burnt.
+The long history of the written Chinese language had created dozens of different ways of writing each character, the Emperor ordered his minister Li Si to standardize the written language.
+To ensure adoption of the new standard script, books written in the old scripts were burnt.
 The dictionary by Xu Shen 许慎 called the Shuo wen jie zi documents the changes to the script.

-Qin Shihuangdi's huge new capital at Xianyang, Shaanxi had wide roads radiating out in all directions.
-At times 15% of the population was conscripted into his great construction projects: the Great Wall; his capital Xianyang and his Imperial tomb.
+There were wide roads radiating out in all directions from Qin Shihuangdi's huge new capital at Xianyang, Shaanxi.
+At times 15% of the population was conscripted into his great construction projects: the Great Wall; the capital Xianyang and his Imperial tomb.

 The imperial name Qin Shihuangdi means the first august emperor of the Qin.
 The use of the character for august deliberately echoes the similarly sounding huáng which links him to the legendary founding Yellow Emperor.